 8. Employ a Competent Electrician

-Make sure a certified competent electrician is the only person you authorise to do all the electrical work on a dock leveller
+Make sure a competent electrician is the only person you authorise to do all the electrical work on a dock leveller

 9. Display the Right Signage